abhishekg16/raft/README.md

 1. myid : Id of the raft instance
 2. Etimeout : Election timeout
-2. hfre : Time interval between thhe heartbeat signals
+2. hfre : Time interval between the heartbeat signals
 3. dataDir : directory where all the persistent data related to raft is stored
 4. logDir : directory where all the log message are dumped